 Application to the upper tribunal may be necessary if you believe that there as a fundamental legal error with a decision that was reached by a lower tribunal.
 Appeals in this instance may be the best options if the matter is on any of the following: -

 During this hearing, we will present your case in the best possible light.
-Our team of experts have over 40 years combined experience in dealing with these type of matters.
+Our team of experts have over 40 years of combined experience in dealing with these type of matters.

 Please be informed that these types of matters (Upper tribunal hearings and application) may be extremely complex; as such it is important that you instruct the right team of immigration lawyers to represent you.

-At Reiss Edwards, our team of legal experts will look in detail to Judge’s decision to be ascertain whether or not there is a material error in law; to be sure that we offer our clients the best chance and a fair hearing.
+At Reiss Edwards, our team of legal experts will look in detail to Judge's decision to ascertain whether or not there is a material error in law; to be sure that we offer our clients the best chance and a fair hearing.
 We think outside the box and consider all of the direct, indirect as well as personal circumstances as it relates to the matter.

-Reiss Edwards do not assist with legal aid as such we will charge a fee for our legal advisory and representation services.
-Contact us today if you need to speak to someone about a refusal or an appeal you would like to make.
-Make sure to attach the refusal letter so we can have a clear picture of the Home Office’s position before contacting you.
+Reiss Edwards does not assist with legal aid as such we will charge a fee for our legal advisory and representation services.
+Contact us today if you need to speak to someone about refusal or an appeal you would like to make.
+Make sure to attach the refusal letter so we can have a clear picture of the Home Office's position before contacting you.

-An application can be made for permission to appeal to the Upper Tribunal that is the Immigration and Asylum Chamber, if the same application has been refused by the First Tier Tribunal (Immigration and Asylum Chamber) in order to confront the willpower of an Immigration Judge at First-tier Tribunal.
+An application can be made for permission to appeal to the Upper Tribunal that is the Immigration and Asylum Chamber if the same application has been refused by the First-Tier Tribunal (Immigration and Asylum Chamber) in order to confront the willpower of an Immigration Judge at First-tier Tribunal.

-The Upper Tribunal may hear an appeal a second time in order to help decide if there was a material error of law that was made by the Immigration Judge who in turn determined the appeal at First Tier Tribunal if the application for permission to appeal to the Upper Tribunal was successful and the First Tire Tribunal or the Upper Tribunal has granted the permission for appeal.
+The Upper Tribunal may hear an appeal a second time in order to help decide if there was a material error of law that was made by the Immigration Judge who in turn determined the appeal at First Tier Tribunal if the application for permission to appeal to the Upper Tribunal was successful and the First Tier Tribunal or the Upper Tribunal has granted the permission for appeal.

-The Upper Tribunal has the authority to hear the appeal a second time and to determine the appeal for themselves, they also have the power to choose to maintain the decision of the Immigration Judge or to make new decisions themselves and setting the Immigration Judge’s decisions aside.
-In certain cases, if the Upper Tribunal decides that there was no material error of law in the appeal determination of the Immigration Judge then the Upper Tribunal may remit the appeal back to the First Tier Tribunal.
+The Upper Tribunal has the authority to hear the appeal a second time and to determine the appeal for themselves, they also have the power to choose to maintain the decision of the Immigration Judge or to make new decisions themselves and setting the Immigration Judge's decisions aside.
+In certain cases, if the Upper Tribunal decides that there was no material error of law in the appeal determination of the Immigration Judge then the Upper Tribunal may remit the appeal back to the First-Tier Tribunal.

 The Upper Tribunal (Immigration and Asylum Chamber) can receive an application for permission to appeal to the Court of Appeal which in turn can be submitted to confront the decision of the Upper Tribunal on point of law.
 At the Upper Tribunal, the Senior Immigration Judge normally considers this application process.
-If the Senior Immigration Judge discovers an arguable material error of law in the decisions of the immigration Judge, he or she can decide to grant permission to appeal to the Court of Appeal.
+If the Senior Immigration Judge discovers an arguable material error of law in the decisions of the Immigration Judge, he or she can decide to grant permission to appeal to the Court of Appeal.

 An additional appeal can be made directly to the Court of Appeal to seek permission on the point of law in order to confront the decisions of the Tribunal if the application to the Court of Appeal on permission to appeal has been earlier refused by the Senior Immigration Judge at the Upper Tribunal (Immigration and Asylum Chamber).
 If it is discovered that there is an arguable material error of law in the Immigration Judge's decisions, permission to appeal will be granted by the court.

 Please note that there will be no appeals to the court of appeal unless the appeal to the Upper tribunal has been concluded.
-The Upper tribunal ruled that there will no longer be rights of appeals to the Court of Appeal challenging decisions of the Upper tribunal until case in the upper tribunal is concluded.
+The Upper Tribunal ruled that there will no longer be rights of appeals to the Court of Appeal challenging decisions of the Upper tribunal until the case in the upper tribunal is concluded.